amnguyen2/os-shell-amnguyen2/README.md

 ## Unix Shell

-Your goal for this lab is to build a user shell for a Unix operating system.
+A user shell for a Unix operating system.
 In general, you are expected to mimic some of the behaviors of the bash shell you have been using.
 The provided testing harness will compare the output of your shell to the output of the bash shell to test for correctness.

-### Requirements
+### Functionality

-Your shell should meet the following requirements:

 1. Prints a prompt string specified by shell variable PS1 when expecting a command (if PS1 is not set, the default prompt should be "$ ").
 2. Accepts the standard unix command shell syntex for specifying commands and parameters